LiuX2018/On-computational-optics/README.md

 ## What is Computational Optics?

-In a nutshell, ***Computational Optics*** combines the study of light (optics) with the problem-solving power of computer science, particularly its expertise in tackling intricate inverse problems.
+In a nutshell, ***Computational Optics*** combines the study of light (optics) with the problem-solving power of computational science, particularly its expertise in tackling intricate inverse problems.

 ## Getting Started